1982 Liechtenstein general election

 General elections were held in Liechtenstein on 5 and 7 February 1982.
 The result was a victory for the Patriotic Union, which won 8 of the 15 seats in the Landtag.
 Voter turnout was 95.4%, although only male citizens were allowed to vote.

+Electoral system

+The 15 members of the Landtag were elected by open list proportional representation from two constituencies, Oberland with 9 seats and Unterland with 6 seats.
+Only parties and lists with more than 8% of the votes cast in each constituency were eligible to win seats in the Landtag.
+Only male citizens aged 20 or above were eligible to vote.